 It was on Friday, June 6, 1998, around midday that he jumped off his burning MIG 21 jet.
-His jet was gun down probably by zu-23 (23-mm Twin Anti-Aircraft Artillery Gun) anti-aircraft machine at the Asmara Airport, a machine gun that the Eritrean guerilla fighters used decades ago.
+His jet was gun down probably by Zu-23 (23-mm Twin Anti-Aircraft Artillery Gun) anti-aircraft machine at the Asmara Airport, a machine gun that the Eritrean guerilla fighters used decades ago.

 The situation was dangerous.
 Eritrea was completely unprepared for attacks from the sky.
-It was only GOD that protected Eritrea from the fierce attacks of Ethiopian air force.
+It was only GOD that protected Eritrea from the fierce attacks of the Ethiopian air force.
 It seems that there was a shortage of radars and missiles that can be launched to gun down airspace intruders.
 This might be the reason that the three MIG 21 planes advanced into Eritrea’s airspace undetected.
 Had there been radars and missiles, those MIGs could not have reached Asmara unnoticed.

 On that day I saw three MIGs passing overhead and only two returned back at high speed.
 It was like a blink of an eye that they disappeared from us.
 After some seconds, the third MIG came burning with a bizarre sound.
-I saw a black smoke expelled off the plane.
+I saw black smoke expelled off the plane.
 The plane was slowly falling down but still moving forward.
 The pilot had jumped out already and was projecting forward together with the plane.
 I followed the jumper; I ran towards the site that I predicted he could land.
-The name of the village we were standing at that moment was ADITSENAF.
+The name of the village we were standing in at that moment was ADITSENAF.
 The sky of Aditsenaf was covered with smoke.
 Later, I recalled back that it was one of the MIG that passed over us moments ago.